amsearles/GatorList_ecommerce_Site/m1/CSC648-848-Section02-Spring2017-Milestone1-Team11.md

 •	Team found a time slot to meet  outside of the class - DONE

 •	CTO chosen and working out well so far - DONE

+•	Team used widely used Scrum teqniques to develop product - DONE

 •	Github master chosen - DONE